WLW Code Plugin

 The Live Writer Source Code Plug-in For WordPress.com Blogs

-This is a Windows Live Writer Plug-In for ‘Syntax Highlighting in WordPress.com blogs’.
+This is a Live Writer Plug-In for ‘Syntax Highlighting in WordPress.com blogs’.
 It uses the Syntax Highlighting feature of WordPress.com to format your source code into the correct syntax for the type of source code snippet (e.g: C#, XML, Java etc).
 The result is a clear formatted code snippet in your blog like this:

 Whilst there are numerous plug-ins for self-hosted WordPress blogs and for other blog engines this one fills the specific requirements needed for a plug-in that targets WordPress.com hosted blogs.
 It inserts the correct ‘Wordpress shortcode’ entry around your code snippet to ensure it is displayed correctly in your WordPress.com blog.
 For details of Syntax Highlighting in WordPress.com, and the supported languages, check out: http://support.wordpress.com/code.